Ultraviolet rays (UVR) are a public health concern because:

-Overexposure to UV radiation in childhood increases risk of skin cancer.
+Overexposure to UV radiation in childhood increases the risk of skin cancer:

-- keep babies under one year out of direct sunlight at all times
+- It is best to keep babies under one year out of direct sunlight at all times.

-- place a canopy or umbrella over your baby’s stroller to give shade
+- Use a canopy or umbrella over your baby’s stroller to give shade.

-- do not apply sunscreen to a baby less than 6 months old
+- Have children wear protective clothing, hat and sunglasses.Sunscreen should not be applied to a baby less than 6 months old.

-The new Ontario Skin Cancer Prevention Act (Tanning Beds) bans the use of tanning beds by youth under 18 years of age.
-This new legislation protects youth from the proven dangers associated with exposure to ultraviolet (UV) radiation.
-As of May 1st, 2014, all tanning bed operators had to comply with this new legislation and are subject to an inspection in locations where ultraviolet tanning treatments are offered, including but not limited to, tanning salons, spas and fitness centers.
+The Ontario Skin Cancer Prevention Act (Tanning Beds) bans the use of tanning beds by youth under 18 years of age.
+This legislation protects youth from the proven dangers associated with exposure to ultraviolet (UV) radiation.
+As of May 1st, 2014, all tanning bed operators have to comply with this legislation and are subject to an inspection in locations where ultraviolet tanning treatments are offered, including but not limited to, tanning salons, spas and fitness centers.

 All tanning bed operators are required by law to register their business with OPH.
-If you operate a tanning bed, you must contact OPH to register your business by contacting the Ottawa Public Health Information Line at 613-580-6744 (TTY: 613-580-69656) or by email at email@example.com.
+If you operate a tanning bed, you must register your business by contacting the Ottawa Public Health Information Line at 613-580-6744 (TTY: 613-580-69656) or by email at email@example.com.